 The Polish Association of Patients with Muchopolysaccharidosis and Rare Diseases provides patients and parents with information about Orphanet services and cooperates with Orphanet Poland.

+ROMANIA

-ROMANIA Romanian Ministry of Health The Ministry of Health collaborates with Orphanet Romania in updating data on the Romanian medical system.
+The Ministry of Health collaborates with Orphanet Romania in updating data on the Romanian medical system.
 It officially supports Orphanet.

 Orphanet Romania collaborates with the Romanian Medical Association in updating data on health professionals.

-SRGM Societated Romana di Genetica Medicala Orphanet Romania collaborates with the Romanian Society of Medical Genetics to set up programs for the development of a national network of diagnosis, investigation and prevention in Centres of Medical Genetics and to promote collaboration with associations of people with genetic/malformative diseases.
-ASOCIATIA PRADER WILLI DIN ROMÂNIA Orphanet Romania collaborates with the Romanian Prader Willi Association in order to bring together the efforts of patients, specialists and families to ensure a better life for all people with genetic diseases.
-SLOVAKIA The Ministry of Health of the Slovak Republic officially supports Orphanet.
-SLOVENIA REPUBLIC OF SLOVENIA MINISTRY OF HEALTH The Ministry of Health of Slovenia officially supports Orphanet.
-SPAIN CORRESPOND PRINTERIOR SERVICOS SOCIALS.
-The Spanish Ministry of Health, Consumption and Social Welfare- Office for Health Planning and Quality officially supports Orphanet.
-Fondo de Investigación en Salud Instituto de Salud Carlos III The Institute of Health Carlos III (ISCIII) provides Orphanet with data on national research projects funded through the Health Strategic Action Calls. entidad de de utilidad pública de l'utilidad The Spanish Federation for Rare Diseases (FEDER collaborates with Orphanet with the updating of Patient Organizations' information, the revision of some texts included in the disability factsheets and articles for the general public, and Orphanet resources dissemination.
-SWEDEN REGERINGSKANSLIET Ministry of Health and Social Affairs, Sweden The Ministry of Health and Social Affairs of Sweden officially supports Orphanet.
+Orphanet Romania collaborates with the Romanian Society of Medical Genetics to set up programs for the development of a national network of diagnosis, investigation and prevention in Centres of Medical Genetics and to promote collaboration with associations of people with genetic/malformative diseases.

+Orphanet Romania collaborates with the Romanian Prader Willi Association in order to bring together the efforts of patients, specialists and families to ensure a better life for all people with genetic diseases.

+SLOVAKIA

+The Ministry of Health of the Slovak Republic officially supports Orphanet.

+SLOVENIA

+The Ministry of Health of Slovenia officially supports Orphanet.

+SPAIN

+The Spanish Ministry of Health, Consumption and Social Welfare-Office for Health Planning and Quality officially supports Orphanet.

+The Institute of Health Carlos III (ISCIII) provides Orphanet with data on national research projects funded through the Health Strategic Action Calls.

+The Spanish Federation for Rare Diseases (FEDER collaborates with Orphanet with the updating of Patient Organizations' information, the revision of some texts included in the disability factsheets and articles for the general public, and Orphanet resources dissemination.

+SWEDEN

+The Ministry of Health and Social Affairs of Sweden officially supports Orphanet.